Serving NYC, Long Island, and New Jersey — Same-Day Service Available

 The single most common cause we see in NYC, NYC, and beyond.
 Standard steel rollers wear out after 7-10 years.
 As the bearings fail, the metal-on-metal contact creates a grinding noise.
 Replacing all 10 rollers with 13-ball-bearing nylon rollers transforms the door from loud to silent.

-Cost: $140-$240 for full set.
+Cost: a free estimate for full set.
 DIY: Possible but tedious — each panel requires the door to be partly disassembled.
 We do it in 45-60 minutes.

 2. Dry / Crusted Hinges (Squeaking)